 Succession for law firm owners

-Step back from firm management without walking away from what you built.
+Step back from firm management without walking away from what you have built.

 A confidential route for employment law and immigration firm owners who are considering succession, merger, retirement or a more supported way of practising.

-Kilgannon & Partners works with the right firm owners to create practical, commercially sensible succession arrangements that protect clients, support staff and preserve the legacy of the practice you have spent years building.
+Kilgannon & Partners works with the right firm owners to create practical and commercially sensible succession arrangements that protect your clients and staff, and preserve the legacy of the practice you have spent years building.

 Planning ahead